cyberconcepts/cybertools/scorm/README.txt

   >>> tracks = TrackingStorage()

 We can now create a ScormAPI adapter.
-Note that this adapter is stateless as it is usually created anew upon each request.
+Note that this adapter is stateless as usually a new instance is created upon each request.

   >>> from cybertools.scorm.base import ScormAPI
   >>> api = ScormAPI(tracks, 'a001', 0, 'user1')